SharkSnack/shiren-4/content/system/synthesis-runes.md

 ## Priority

-This section give a rough idea of rune priority for dungeons that don't allow carry-in items.
+This section gives a rough idea of rune priority for dungeons that don't allow carry-in items.

 #### Weapon